Deliver Us From Evil – the Morality of Nuclear Weapons

 (c) commit the Church of England to work with its Anglican Communion and ecumenical partners in addressing the regional and international security concerns which drive nations to possess and seek nuclear weapons and to work towards achieving a genuine peace through their elimination.

-Nuclear weapons and the Church of England are as relevant today as when Canon L. John Collins led the very first CND meeting in 1958.
-But there is one important difference.
-Sixty years ago it was just one brave man speaking out.
-Today the whole Church is leading the Christian campaign for nuclear disarmament.
+Nuclear weapons are as relevant today as when Canon L. John Collins led the very first CND meeting in 1958.

 Sixty years is long enough.
-It’s time for the Government to stop sleeping in the pews, pay attention to the sermon, and make amends… while there is still time to do so.
+It’s time for the Government to stop sleeping in the pews, pay attention to the sermon, and make amends… before Judgement Day arrives.